Ernesto-B/Worldbuilding-Obsidian/Worldbuilding/97 - DLC/Iyresa/Lore and Linked Info/Drift.md

 ---

 # Description
-- A Drift is equivalent to a district, which is separated and enclosed by waterfalls and waterways surrounding the area.
+- A Drift is equivalent to a district in the city of [[Cascadea]], which is separated and enclosed by waterfalls and waterways surrounding the area.
 - There are 5 drifts, split into the entertainment, market & trading, scholar, government, and ==energy==.

 # Location